Cheesy Steak & Shrimp Skillet Bowl

 Ingredients

-• 1 lb ribeye or sirloin steak cut into bite-sized strips
+• 1 lb ribeye or sirloin steak cut into thin bite-sized strips

 • 1 lb large shrimp peeled and deveined